Placeholder-Software/wasmbox/docs/getting_started/support.md

 ## Feature Request 🚀

 If you cannot achieve something with Wasmbox please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).
 There is a template for feature requests, please fill it out in detail.

-## Documentation Error 📚

-If you find a simple problem in the documentation such as spelling or grammar you can directly edit the page to fix the problem by clicking the `Edit This Page` link at the bottom of every page.

-For more complex problems (e.g. missing or unclear documentation) please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).

 ## Discord 💬